Superintendent's Compendium of Designations, Closures, Permit Requirements, and Other Restrictions Imposed Under Discretionary Authority.

 (e) The following areas are designated for the purpose of 1st Amendment speech, demonstrations and/or the distribution and/or sale of printed matter.
 Groups of more than 25 demonstrators must obtain a permit from the park Superintendent:

-- Areas adjacent to the Bear Valley and Ken Patrick Visitor Centers (see Exhibit D).
+- Areas adjacent to the Bear Valley and Kenneth C. Patrick Visitor Centers and the area near the restrooms at the Limantour main parking area. (see Exhibit D).

 36 CFR §2.62 – Memorialization